Kenya's Mutai goes for New York hat-trick

 The overall championship includes a runner’s best results from six major marathons (Tokyo, Boston, London, Berlin, Chicago and New York) over two years.

-Mutai and Kipsang, the 2012 Olympic bronze medalist, plan to attack the course record, however, a weather forecast of gusting winds are likely to keep the mark from falling.
+Mutai and Kipsang, the 2012 Olympic bronze medallist, plan to attack the course record, however, a weather forecast of gusting winds are likely to keep the mark from falling.

 The two Kenyans are the only entries with marathon personal bests under two hours and four minutes but a quality field could see another winner emerge from a large pack of contenders.